pi-hole/docker-pi-hole/README.md

   _If you absolutely cannot do this, some users [have reported](https://github.com/pi-hole/docker-pi-hole/issues/1042#issuecomment-1086728157) success in updating `libseccomp2` via backports on debian, or similar via updates on Ubuntu.
 You can try this workaround at your own risk_  (Note, you may also find that you need the latest `docker.io` (more details [here](https://blog.samcater.com/fix-workaround-rpi4-docker-libseccomp2-docker-20/))

 - Some users [have reported issues](https://github.com/pi-hole/docker-pi-hole/issues/963#issuecomment-1095602502) with using the `--privileged` flag on `2022.04` and above.
 TL;DR, don't use that mode, and be [explicit with the permitted caps](https://github.com/pi-hole/docker-pi-hole#note-on-capabilities) (if needed) instead

-- As of `2022.04.01`, setting `CAP_NET_ADMIN` is only required if you are using Pi-hole as your DHCP server.
-The container will only try to set caps that are explicitly granted (or natively available)

-- In `2022.01` and later, the default `DNSMASQ_USER` has been changed to `pihole`, however this may cause issues on some systems such as Synology, see Issue [#963](https://github.com/pi-hole/docker-pi-hole/issues/963) for more information.
- If the container won't start due to issues setting capabilities, set `DNSMASQ_USER` to `root` in your environment.

 ## Quick Start